What you missed and need to know in CBB

 The Pac-12 can't avoid stumbles

-Arizona State's win over former No. 1 Kansas on Saturday was an impactful moment for the Wildcats and a Pac-12 conference that hasn't had many enjoyable moments in nonconference play.
+Arizona State's win over former No. 1 Kansas on Saturday was an impactful moment for the Sun Devils and a Pac-12 conference that hasn't had many enjoyable moments in nonconference play.

 Oregon has a loss to Texas Southern.
 After Saturday's loss to Ohio State in Chicago, UCLA is 2-5 in its past seven games.
 Those two teams were picked to finish first and second, respectively, in the league's preseason media poll.